 Interested in our legislative work?
 Click here to read our legislative newsletters!
 These are sent to Ohio lawmakers in an effort to keep them up-to-date on any federal legislation impacting survivors, our statewide priorities, and any events and updates we have.

-OAESV Thanks the Ohio House & Senate for Increased Rape Crisis Services Funding
+OAESV Thanks to the Ohio House & Senate for Increased Rape Crisis Services Funding

 This increase was necessary in order to position Ohio’s 31 rape crisis programs to expand services to cover all 88 counties.
 This increase will change the landscape of rape crisis services in our state and will positively impact the lives of thousands of Ohioans.